SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
 > **Effect:** Until the end of the encounter, whenever the arrowswift makes a ranged strike, the strike gains an edge and the arrowswift gains 1 surge that must be used immediately.
-While the arrowswift's mentor is adjacent to them, the mentor also gains this benefit
+While the arrowswift's mentor is adjacent to them, the mentor also gains this benefit.

 ###### Level 10 Retainer Advancement Ability